ropensci/chromer/README.md

 sol_tom <- chrom_counts(taxa="Solanum_lycopersicum", rank="species")
 head(sol_tom)
 ```
+Note that `taxa="Solanum lycopersicum"` (including a space between the genus and species name) will also work here.

 If we wanted to get data on the whole family, we simply type
 ```r